 Mountain climbing shoes are on sale.
 That's a bargain!
 I am going mountain climbing next month, I actually need this.

-Oh, that Microwave looks elegant.
-It's at 0% interest for 3 months.
-The size and wattage are perfect and it has a large interior capacity.
+Oh, that grill looks awesome.
+It's 0% interest for 3 months.
+That’s a great deal.

-Didn't my wife want that Blouse?
-It's only $40.
+Didn't my wife want a new tennis outfit?
+This top is only $40.
 I should get her something.

 Wait, what was I supposed to get for (insert co-worker's name here) again?

 See what happened there?
 Retailers have studied the inner workings of a consumer’s mind and as such, they design malls and shopping experiences with the sole aim of persuading people to buy things.